 Kohala Waterfalls Adventure

 Immerse yourself in stunning private Kohala waterfalls, tranquil streams, scenic coastlines, and rugged valleys on this North Kohala adventure.
 Experience an off-road journey in a 4-wheel drive vehicle to an exclusive trailhead.
-Then, take a relaxed, guided walk through a private nature reserve to the secluded waterfalls where you’ll be able to get in an cool down.
-Also enjoy a private picnic lunch with views of soaring sea cliffs and remote valleys at one of the island’s most iconic lookouts.
-Let our top guides that have been hand-selected because they are friendly, knowledgeable and capable of ensuring safety while showing you a great time!
+Then, take a relaxed, guided walk through a private nature reserve to the secluded waterfalls where you’ll be able to get in and cool down.
+Also, enjoy a private picnic lunch with views of soaring sea cliffs and remote valleys at one of the island’s most iconic lookouts.
+Let our top guides that have been hand-selected because they are friendly, knowledgeable, and capable of ensuring safety while showing you a great time!

 Know before you go: